nawenn/Animation/README.md

 Application pause
 * Detail

-Layer informtion for each ball
+Layer information for each ball